 Unsafe Practices: Physical harm to others or self, threat of physical harm to others or self, and dangerous or abusive usage of tools and materials.
 This also includes unsafe operation of private vehicles on school property and any other unsafe practice.

-Weapons: Unauthorized possession or use of a firearm, or explosive device of any description and/or anything used to threaten or harm including, but not limited to firecrackers, compressed air-guns, pellet guns, BB guns, paint guns, or water guns.
+Weapons: Possession or use of a firearm, or explosive device of any description and/or anything used to threaten or harm including, but not limited to firecrackers, compressed air-guns, pellet guns, BB guns, paint guns, or water guns, except as authorized by law.

 The following sanctions may be imposed upon any student found to have violated the Student Code of Conduct.
 The level of sanction imposed upon the student will be commensurate with the severity of the violation.

 A student’s record of conduct may be considered when determining the appropriate sanction to be imposed.
 Minor infractions occurring within programs will normally be handled by the program instructor or department head.
-The Director of Student Services or his/her designee is in charge of applying college wide sanctions for student misconduct.
+The Student Services Officer or that person’s designee is in charge of applying college wide sanctions for student misconduct.
 More than one sanction may be imposed from the list for any single violation.

 Warning: A warning is a verbal or written reprimand for violating a College regulation or policy.
 The warning advises a student that any further violations may result in more stringent disciplinary action.